-On June 25th, 1903, novelist George Orwell, the master of dystopic fiction, was born.
+On June 25th, 1903, the legendary British novelist George Orwell, the master of dystopic fiction, was born.
 He was born Eric Arthur Blair in Bengal, India.
 His father, Richard Blair, was a civil servant.
 His mother, Ida, was a Frenchwoman.
 When he was a year old, Orwell's mother moved him to England, settling in the town of Henley-on-Thames.
-As a young boy, Orwell met poet Jacintha Buddicorn, and the two children became inseperable.
+As a young boy, Orwell met poet Jacintha Buddicorn.
+The two children became inseparable.

 When they first met, Buddicorn found Orwell standing on his head in a field.
 When she asked him why he was doing that, Orwell replied "You are noticed more if you stand on your head than if you are right way up."
 Orwell and Buddicorn spent a lot of time reading together, writing poetry, and dreaming of becoming famous writers.
 He also became close to the rest of the Buddicorn family and spent time hunting, fishing, and birdwatching with Jacintha's brother and sister.

 While at prep school, Orwell wrote two poems that were published in the local newspaper.
 He won a scholarship, but during his college years, he was an average student at best.
 He co-created and co-edited a college magazine and spent more time writing for it than paying attention to his studies.
 He dropped out of school due to both his poor academic performance (which made future scholarships unlikely) and his desire to travel to the East.